OpenDroneMap/docs/source/installation.rst

 Native Installation (Ubuntu 16.04)
 ----------------------------------

-Download and extract the latest version of ODM: :ref:`download`
+Download and extract the latest version of ODM: https://github.com/OpenDroneMap/ODM/archive/master.zip

 The installation is simple::